-- 1. ASU-Newport staff with legitimate need for access to information. - 2.
-Federal, state, and local officials as specified by law. - 3.
-Research and accreditation representatives.
+1. ASU-Newport staff with legitimate need for access to information.

+- 2. Federal, state, and local officials as specified by law. - Research and accreditation representatives.

-ASU-Newport intends to comply fully with the Family Educational Rights and Privacy Act (FERPA) of 1974 which was designed to protect the privacy of educational records to establish the right of students to inspect and review their educational records, and to provide guidelines for the correction of inaccurate or misleading data through informal and formal hearings.
+and Privacy Act (FERPA) of 1974 which was designed to protect the privacy of educational records to establish the right of students to inspect and review their educational records, and to provide guidelines for the correction of inaccurate or misleading data through informal and formal hearings.
 Students have the right to file complaints with the FERPA office concerning alleged failures by the institution to comply with the Act.
 A copy of the full text of the Family Educational Rights and Privacy Act of 1974 is available in the Admissions office along with information about types of student records maintained at ASU-Newport, the procedure for gaining access to records, and the procedure for challenging the contents of those records.